← Back to Blog

 3. Boost retirement savings.
 Make an extra 401(k) contribution or fund an IRA.
 At age 30, one extra $1,500 contribution grows to roughly $12,000 by retirement at 7% average returns.

 4. Pre-fund an annual expense.
-Car insurance, holiday gifts, vacation, annual subscriptions — put the third paycheck toward something you know is coming so it doesn't hit you later.
+Car insurance, holiday gifts, vacation, whatever's coming up.
+Put the third paycheck toward something you know is coming so it doesn't hit you later.

 The Trap

 Lifestyle inflation.
 The worst thing you can do with a three-paycheck month is treat it as "bonus spending" and buy things your regular budget wouldn't allow.
-That TV, that weekend trip, that shopping spree — they feel painless in May but don't exist in June.
+That TV, that weekend trip, that "treat yourself" moment.
+They feel painless in May but don't exist in June.

 A simple system: Set a calendar reminder for the Friday before each three-paycheck month.
 Decide in advance where the money goes.
 Transfer it the day it arrives.
 If it never sits in your checking account, you never spend it accidentally.
 For a deeper dive on building a biweekly budget, check out our guide on how to budget biweekly pay.